-‘Impossible Burger 2.0’: Fool Your Friends With The Meat-Free Burger That Tastes Just Like Beef
+‘Impossible Burger 2’: Fool Your Friends With The Meat-Free Burger That Tastes Just Like Beef

 In addition, the technology behind making a plant-based product so much like real meat is also available as a substitute in other recipes calling for ground meat.

 However, for those that were a fan of the original Impossible Burger, the news is not so great.
-The Impossible Burger 2.0 was introduced on Monday and will replace the original burger from Tuesday.
+The Impossible Burger 2.0 was introduced on Monday and will replace the original burger starting Tuesday.

 If you want to check out the Impossible Burger 2.0 immediately, Border Grill at the Mandalay Bay in Las Vegas will be the first place to stock the product.
 More than 20 other restaurants and chains will be receiving the new product shortly.
 For those who are waiting for it to be available in supermarkets, Engadget advises that select stores will have the product by the end of the year.